Lisanju/Lisanju/README.md

 # Welcome to my profile 🐝

-[Linguistics student specializing in Formal Semantics and Natural Language Processing]

 I'm interested mainly in the formal semantics of (anti-)comitativity and expressive meanings, such as comitatives, exclusives, honorifics and cussing words.
 Regarding NLP, I'm studying the implementation of semantic parsing in Prolog and lexical database with WordNet.

 ### I’m currently learning: